kw-ch/kw-ch.github.io/wip_project/mini-projects.md

 So do I use this?
 Actually yes.
 It sits right in the middle underneath my monitor and helps me keep track of time.
 Yes I know I can just glance down at my taskbar to accomplish the same thing but there's something about a big red display right in front of you that just forces you to always be aware of the time.
 I don't really use the stopwatch and timer function all that much, but it's handy to have.

-The temperature and humidity are kinda just an extra gimmick, but it's kinda nice to know exactly how hot/humid it is especially as I live in a tropical climate where it's perpetually summer.
+The temperature and humidity are kinda just an extra gimmick, but sometimes it's nice to know exactly how hot and humid it is especially when you live in a tropical climate.

 Pic here